 Somehow I wrote this blog post AND an entry for May's #FuriousFiction competition in 55 hours!

-There was one hour left on the deadline clock when I clicked the big red SUBMIT button.
+I had one hour left on the deadline clock when I clicked the big red SUBMIT button.
 And my mind felt ready to explode from all the creative energy flowing through it.

 This month's writing was ferocious #FuriousFiction!
 Once again, I enjoyed the process.
 Hopefully, the Writers' Centre judges enjoy my short story, too.